Apply for a UConn IDEA Grant

 Timeline Examples and Templates

-You can use the IDEA Grant timeline templates to begin outlining your project timeline, though please note that using the templates is optional; you are welcome to structure your timeline in a way that is most useful to you and most appropriate for your project.
+You can use the IDEA Grant timeline templates (template 1; template 2; template 3) to begin outlining your project timeline, though please note that using the templates is optional; you are welcome to structure your timeline in a way that is most useful to you and most appropriate for your project.

 Refer to the IDEA Grant sample timelines for examples of how other students have broken down their projects and structured their timelines.

-Students applying for academic year funding should tailor their work hours to their other commitments, including their academic course load.
-Work done during the academic year while classes are in session should not exceed 10 hours per week.
-The UConn IDEA Grant project is an academic enrichment activity intended to enhance, not pull focus away from, a student's degree program.
+Students applying for academic year funding should plan their project activities around their coursework and other responsibilities.
+During the academic year, project work completed while classes are in session should not exceed 10 hours per week.
+The IDEA Grant is designed as an academic enrichment opportunity that supports and enhances a student’s degree program, rather than detracting from it.

 Letters of Recommendation